Big-Life-Lab/PHES-ODM-Doc/README.md

 -   [build-docs-composite-action.yml](./.github/actions/build-docs-composite-action/action.yml) contains a reusable action to build the docs using quarto
 -   [check-pr.yml](./.github/workflows/check-pr.yml) contains the action run when a PR is made and commits pushed to it
 -   [publish-docs.yml](./.github/workflows/publish-docs.yml) contains the action run when a push is made to master.
 The documentation is published to github pages in this action.

+# Updating documentation

+When a new feature is ready for release it should be first PRd to dev.
+Once the PR to dev is merged, and dev is ready to be merged to main a version update must be done.
+To update the version of the documentation the DESCRIPTION file needs to be modified with the appropriate version number incrament.
+In addition the dictionary file should be checked that it's name reflects its version accurately.